earthly/earthly/docs/guides/auth.md

 In order for the SSH agent to have the right credentials available, make sure you run `ssh-add` before executing Earthly builds.

 Another key setting is the `auth` mode for the git site that hosts the repository.
-By default earthly automatically default to `ssh` authentication if the ssh auth agent is running and has at least 1 key loaded, otherwise `earthly` will fallback to using non-authenticated https.
+By default earthly automatically default to `ssh` authentication if the ssh auth agent is running and has at least 1 key loaded, otherwise `earthly` will fallback to using non-authenticated HTTPS.

 Sites can be explicitly added to the [earthly config file](../earthly-config/earthly-config.md) under the git section in order to override the auto-authentication mode: